About Musee de Cluny

 Musee de Cluny in Paris is steeped in both medieval and Ancient Roman history.
 Officially known as Musée National du Moyen Âge – the National Museum of the Middle Ages – Musee de Cluny has an impressive collection, including Roman statues, gothic sculptures, a treasury filled with the works of medieval goldsmiths and an exhibit of funereal objects.

-Also housing a collection of tapestries, one of the star exhibits at Musee de Cluny is the La Dame à la Licorne series, translated as “The Lady and the Unicorn” tapestries, which date back to the fifteenth century.
+Also housing a collection of tapestries, one of the star exhibits at Musee de Cluny is the La Dame à la Licorne series, translated as “The Lady and the Unicorn” tapestries, which date back to the 15th century.

 Musee de Cluny contains a number of other interesting exhibits, including a set of Jewish gravestones dating back to Roman times.